 Gardening has many benefits that include supporting mental and physical health in recovery.
-New Vitae Wellness and Recovery is proud to offer residents opportunities to garden throughout the organization.
+New Vitae Wellness and Recovery is proud to offer our residents opportunities to garden throughout the organization.

 The residents at the Philadelphia South site have been involved in a gardening group for several months, beginning with planning back in late March of 2019.
 Group members made a list of supplies and plants they wanted to see growing in their garden.
 They also prepared several questions they would want to know about gardening and took a trip to a local community garden and garden center called Greensgrow in West Philadelphia.
 In addition to learning more about the value associated with urban gardening, residents were able to ask their questions regarding various plants and shrubbery.
 Group members were able to learn the type of soil needed as well as which plants can be easily maintained in the garden.
 The residents chose to plant tomatoes, peppers, green beans, basil and squash.